Scrivito/scrivito-neoletter-form-widgets/readme.md

 - Field name: Define the field name for the input.
 - Label: Provide a descriptive label for the input field to convey its purpose.
 - Placeholder: Define a placeholder text for the input field, providing guidance to users.
 - Enable floating label: Places the label inside the input.
-Remove the placeholder when enabled.
+The placeholder is ignored when enabled.
 - Mandatory: Indicates whether the input field is required.
 - Validation Message: The text displayed when the input is invalid.
 - Help text: Provide optional help text for the input field.